AlexOrdonez11/TechAssScientist/README.md

 Feel free to take a look at the code in the Analysis.ipynb file

-Resulting in the followint measures
+Resulting in the following measures:

 LSTM Model: